 By Stephanie Younger •

-“When I say that I’m not supporting a problematic candidate, I also shouldn’t have to be met with white moderates who ask me, “Well, who are you voting for then?
-What’s your solution?
-If you’re not supporting them, you’re being divisive and helping Trump.”…94% of Black women who voted in the 2016 election didn’t choose Trump.
-Despite the Clintons’ complicity in heavy policing of Black communities, Black women stood with Hillary Clinton in November 2016.
-Despite the atrocious display of white feminism of the Women’s March in January of 2017, Black women still marched in solidarity in January 2017, and advocated on the front lines of many other fights for gender justice since then.
-Will we ever get that same solidarity in return?”Why I Am Not “Voting Blue No Matter Who”
+“When I say that I’m not supporting a problematic candidate, my critiques have been met with white moderates who demanded a “solution” from me, and said “Well, who are you voting for then?
+If you’re not supporting them, then you’re being divisive and helping Trump.”
+By telling a Black girl who would have been voting for the first time that I “want four more years of Trump,” over my critiques, these white moderates are silencing those who are organizing to abolish the systems that got Trump elected.
+Despite the Clintons’ complicity in heavy policing of Black communities, 94% of Black women who voted in the 2016 election chose Hillary Clinton.
+Despite the atrocious display of white feminism at the Women’s March, many Black women still marched in January of 2017, and continued to advocate on the front lines of many fights for gender justice, while white women fought against gender justice.
+Will we ever get that same solidarity in return?”“Why I Am Not “Voting Blue No Matter Who,” by Stephanie Younger

-Just to name a few examples, I know white liberals who wore pink hats to the Women’s March in light of the outcome of the 2016 election, but were nowhere to be seen when it was time to show up for Black lives.
-I also knew white liberals who passionately rallied against gun violence in predominantly white schools, but opted out of taking a stand against everyday policing and gun violence against Black communities at the hands of the police state.
-White liberals often fail to see the importance of giving Black lives the same energy they gave to movements, like the Women’s March, and why it is a good start when it comes to fighting for intersectionality.
-Last year, Brittany Packnett, an activist, educator and writer, entitled her Teen Vogue column, “We Can’t Just Show Up For Social Justice Issues When It Impacts Our Own Lives.”
-She wrote, “If you possess privilege of any kind, it is your responsibility to spend that privilege.
-Put it up at risk to protect the very people who are suffering most.
-Be willing to say the hard thing.
-Be willing to stand up in protest.
-Be willing to ask the difficult questions of those in authority.”
-Packnett’s words emphasize that this solidarity should extend beyond one’s potential to get media attention, and waving signs at rallies for a photo op, and reposting hashtags on social media.
-Throughout elementary school, middle school and high school, I repeatedly learned the lesson, that it is often white liberals, in addition to “overtly racist” white people, who will not stand with me as a Black woman, or whose “activism” stops at showing up when they’re affected.
+Packnett’s emphasizes that this solidarity should extend beyond one’s potential to get media attention, and waving signs at rallies for a photo op.
+Throughout elementary school, middle school and high school, I repeated the lesson, that it is often white liberals, in addition to “overtly racist” white people, who will not stand with me as a Black woman, or whose “activism” stops at showing up when they’re affected.
 It was Dr. Martin Luther King, who wrote in his “Letter From a Birmingham Jail” (1963), that he is “gravely disappointed with the white moderate.”
-It was Angela Davis, who said, “in a racist society, it is not enough to be non-racist, we must be anti-racist.”
+Angela Davis said, “in a racist society, it is not enough to be non-racist, we must be anti-racist.”
 White liberals who are silent as they watch Black women being stereotyped, profiled, or criminalized, embody the white moderate MLK warned us about.
-Instead of recognizing that white liberals are in a privileged position where practicing anti-racism doesn’t cost nearly the price Black women have to pay in a misogynoiristic world, white liberals often do what they think is best for us, and fail to listen to how they can stand with Black women and act upon that.
+Instead of recognizing that they are in a privileged position where practicing anti-racism doesn’t cost nearly the price Black women have to pay in a misogynoiristic world, white liberals were often no where to be seen when it was time to show up for Black lives.
+However, white liberals often do what they think is best for us in the name of “allyship,” while ignoring how act upon their claim that they stand with Black women.

-6. White liberals who claim to stand with Black women when it’s convenient.
+6. Claiming to stand with Black women, but only when it is convenient.

 Stephanie Younger is a 17-year-old student activist and writer who advocates for womanism and the abolition of youth prisons.